-Code of Conduct for Members of Council, Local Boards and Advisory Committees f) Official Hospitality, including food, lodging, transportation and entertainment provided by provincial, regional and local governments or political subdivisions of them, by the Federal government or by a foreign government within a foreign country, or by a conference, seminar or event where the Member is either speaking or attending in an official capacity;
+Code of Conduct for Members of Council, Local Boards & Advisory Committees

-- g) Business Hospitality if: - i. attendance is because of protocol or social obligations that accompany the responsibility of office; - ii. by a conference, seminar or event organizer where the member is either speaking or attending in an official capacity; - iii. the Person extending the invitation, or a representative of the organization is in attendance; and - iv. the value is reasonable, and the invitations are infrequent. - h) communication to the offices of a Member, including subscriptions to newspapers and periodicals.
+- d) services provided without compensation by Persons volunteering their time; - e) a suitable memento of a function honouring the Member; - f) Official Hospitality, including food, lodging, transportation and entertainment provided by provincial, regional and local governments or political subdivisions of them, by the Federal government or by a foreign government within a foreign country, or by a conference, seminar or event where the Member is either speaking or attending in an official capacity; - g) Business Hospitality if: - attendance is because of protocol or social obligations that accompany the responsibility of office; - ii. by a conference, seminar or event organizer where the member is either speaking or attending in an official capacity; - iii. the Person extending the invitation, or a representative of the organization is in attendance; and - iv. the value is reasonable, and the invitations are infrequent. - h) communication to the offices of a Member, including subscriptions to newspapers and periodicals.